LoginRadius/engineering-portal/content/guest-post/jwt-authentication-best-practices-and-when-to-use/index.md

 Additionally, you can implement your own revocation system.

-JWT comes with a time-based claim `iat`-- issues at.
+JWT comes with a time-based claim `iat`-- issued at.
 It can be used to reject tokens that are too old to be used by the resource server.
 And clock skew specifies the allowed time difference (in seconds) between the server and the client clocks when verifying `exp` and `nbf` time-based claims.
 The default recommended default value is 5.

 ### 5) JWT Signature